panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 Use your hot glue gun to glue the two layers together.

 I found out that the front layer should be slightly bigger than the back layer.
 The mask is going to be bent and the front layer would be stretched if we didn't make it bigger.
-Cut off the edges of the back layer based on how much you're going to bend the mask.
+Trim the edges of the back layer based on how much you're going to bend the mask.

 ## Cut Out Holes for Eyes